dropseed/workhorse/README.md

 - Update all or part of a YAML config file across similar repos (e.g. `.github/workflows/test.yml`)
 - Change repo settings across an organization (e.g. disable rebase merging)

+# FAQs

+### Why do the PRs use the same plan number?

+One reason is that this creates git conflicts when one of the PRs is merged.
+Then the others need to be updated, which is what you want to happen anyway to make sure the underlying query still has the same results.